elizabethv0218/apcsa-freedom-project/entries/entry06.md

 </manifest>
 ```
 I had to come up with my own solution.
 I first tried to use the `receiver` tags like the ones for `AlarmReceiver` to see if that would work.
 It didn't.
 Then I tried using the `activity` tags like the ones for `MainActivity`.
 It worked.
 I'm still very apprehensive about the whole ordeal because I think I would have noticed if I deleted a chunk of code.
 I'll admit defeat for now.
-Below is a video of how MedTrack works:
+Below are screenshots of how MedTrack works:

 ![ScreenRecordingScreenshots](../images/sr-ss.png)